Laura Farnsworth Dogu: Ambassador to Nicaragua

 On May 13, 2015, President Barack Obama nominated Dogu to be the next ambassador to Nicaragua.
 Hearings were held before the Senate Foreign Relations Committee on her nomination on July 15, 2015.
 On July 29, 2015, the committee favorably reported the nomination to the Senate floor.
 Dogu was confirmed by the entire Senate via voice vote on August 5, 2015.

 Ambassador to Honduras

 On November 5, 2021, President Joe Biden nominated Dogu to be the next ambassador to Honduras.
 Hearings were held before the Foreign Relations Committee on February 8, 2022.
 The committee favorably reported her nomination to the Senate floor on March 8, 2022.
 The entire Senate confirmed Dogu via voice vote on March 10, 2022.
-She arrived in Honduras on April 6, 2022, and presented her credentials to President of Honduras Xiomara Castro de Zelaya on April 12.
+She arrived in Honduras on April 6, 2022, and presented her credentials to President of Honduras Xiomara Castro on April 12.

 Personal life

 Dogu and her husband, Aydin, have two children.
 In addition to English, she speaks Spanish, Turkish, and Arabic.